Shemplo/Shemplo-sandbox/BF Compiler/README.md

 As `src` here can be path to the file (if file exists than it will be compiled) or raw *BF* code.

-The result will be placed near `bf.compiler-0.1.0.jar` in class `Brainfuck.class`.
+The result will be placed near `bf.compiler-*.jar` in class `Brainfuck.class`.

-Run a compiled code:
+* Run a compiled code:

 ```
 java Brainfuck